evcraddock/craddock-connection/src/content/article/pranking-dad.md

 description: "Pranking dad ..."
 pubDate: "August 30 2010"
 heroImage: "/placeholder-hero.jpg"
+images: [van-larry-joe-lucille.png, lucille-van-craddock.jpg, larry-bar.jpg, larry-indian-shirt.jpg]
 tags: ['recollections']
 visible: true
 ---
 Me and Joe and cigarette loads …

 I’m sure I’ve already explained my chronological handicap so I’m now officially invoking that as a waiver concerning the accuracy of all dates used in this story.
 Having said that I believe this took place sometime between 1962 and 1964.

 For as long as I can remember I’ve had a condition that a doctor compared to calluses on my vocal cords.
 It causes my voice to sound raspy and unpleasant.
 My mom, knowing it bothered me, tried numerous times to find someone who could correct it.
 That didn’t happen but lots of other stuff did … including this.